Find Affordable College Courses

 Baltimore, MD

-Morgan State University ranked #7 on this year’s Most Popular Online Education Schools in Maryland list.
+Morgan State University did quite well in this year’s ranking of the best schools for education students.
+It came in at #7 on the list.
 Morgan State is a moderately-sized public school located in the city of Baltimore.

 After completing their degree, education graduates from Morgan State carry an average student debtload of $35,625.
 This translates to an average monthly loan payment of $238, based on a 10-year repayment plan.